 Tiny Camper: Best DIY camping trailer

 Rent or buy a camping trailer and spend your days leading up to the trip figuring out what to pack or what may or may not be included.
-Build your own camping trailer and replace those conversations with everything else: how to design the interiors, which features you do and don’t need, and how best to personalise your new temporary home?
+Build your own camping trailer and replace those conversations with everything else: how to design the interiors, which features you do and don’t need, and how best to personalize your new temporary home?

 Buyers guide to travel trailers

 There’s plenty to take into consideration before choosing your next camping trailer, like how often you’ll use it, the sort of terrain you’ll cover, the features you may need and the capacity for you and your camping companions.
 Read on for everything you need to know before selecting your new camping trailer.

 Generally speaking, the more high-tech your camping trailer and the larger its capacity, the more it’ll weigh.
 Before you buy your trailer, you need to ensure that the vehicle you’ll be towing it with is strong enough to do so.
 Always check the camper trailer’s weight against your tow vehicle’s towing capacity and aim to leave a little leeway rather than choosing something that hits the maximum weight limit.

 If you’re simply going to use your camping trailer as a portal for exploring the outside world, you only really need a comfortable bed and some kind of living space.
 If you’re planning on going digital nomad style, you’ll want to look for more features, like a dedicated office or working space or at least a separate living space, as well as plenty of storage space.

 Depending on how long you’re on the road for, you may also want to choose a camping trailer with a kitchenette.
 And, depending on where you’re taking your trailer, you might want to look for a trailer with an indoor toilet or entire bathroom.
 There’s nothing worse than having to brave freezing temperatures in the middle of the night if nature calls.